Ferrari (2023 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 55 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported 74% filmgoers gave it a positive score.

 Marlow Stern of Rolling Stone praised Penélope Cruz's performance, writing: "There is an unstoppable force at the center of Michael Mann's Ferrari.
 It is fast, fierce, and wildly unpredictable.
 One moment it has you in the throes of ecstasy; the next, fearing for your life.
 And when you see it coming around the bend, it's curtains.
 Don't even bother putting up a fight.
 You'll lose.
 I'm talking, of course, about Penélope Cruz."

 Damon Wise of Deadline Hollywood was more critical of Adam Driver's performance, stating: "Given what's at stake [in the film], a strangely unemotional lead performance from Adam Driver makes it hard to warm to this odd and deeply self-absorbed character.
 Add in the glacial pace of its narrative, and a film expected to take an early awards-season lead will struggle to hold that pole position."

 Italian actor Pierfrancesco Favino criticized the film for casting American actors to portray Italian characters, instead of Italian actors.
-The Italian newspaper La Stampa found that it was a beautiful film but regretted that it only covered a limited part of Ferrari's life, while Piero Ferrari claimed various elements in the film that did not accurately reflect the facts.
+The Italian newspaper La Stampa found that it was a beautiful film but regretted that it covered only a limited part of Ferrari's life, while Piero Ferrari claimed various elements in the film that did not accurately reflect the facts.

 Among mixed reviews, Kevin Nguyen of The Verge, wrote that he wanted "to credit Ferrari for being a weirder movie than you might expect for a biopic about a guy who builds iconic sports cars.
 But every swerve feels imprecise, and each detour just takes the film further in an unclear direction."